ljsinclair/featurebase-docs/docs/sql-guide/statements/sql-create-table.md

 ---
 title: CREATE TABLE
+layout: default
+parent: Statements
+grand_parent: SQL guide
+nav_order: 1
 ---

+## CREATE TABLE

 Creates a FeatureBase table.
-The the table already exists and `IF NOT EXISTS` is not specified the statement will not be successful.
+The table already exists and `IF NOT EXISTS` is not specified the statement will not be successful.
 The identifier for the table must conform to the rules of FeatureBase identifiers.

 ### Syntax